 More Opportunities for Undergraduates

-Engineering Co-Op: Cooperative Education (Co-Op) is a selective program for sophomore year engineering students that combines academic study with approximately eight months of paid, career-related professional experience.
+Cooperative Education (Co-Op) is a selective program for sophomore year engineering students that combines academic study with approximately eight months of paid, career-related professional experience.
 Because of the rigorous academic schedule, only students with a GPA of 3.0 or better in the sophomore class are invited to participate.
-Learn more at Lehigh Career Services and in the RCEAS Catalog.
+See a comparison chart of the regular curriculum vs. the recommended sequence of courses for Co-Op students, and learn more at Lehigh Career Services and in the RCEAS Catalog.

 If you develop interests in materials but decide to do a major in another field, you can combine them by doing a Minor in Materials.